leonsliangyu/chatbot/README.md

 ## summarize_bart_large_cnn.py
 A bot that summarizes text with a streamlit GUI, it runs the BART_Large_CNN model.
 To run it use the command: streamlit run summarize_bart_large_cnn.py

+## translateEN_JP.py
+A bot that translate English to Japanese with a streamlit GUI.
+To install the required library run: pip install SentencePiece To run use the command: streamlit run translateEN_JP.py